c3g/arc/README.md

 The C3G Data team in also involve in MoH.
 We help them deploy their bento system on the platform and also make sure they can easily acces and share the data produces by the TechDev team.

-  * Deploye a Database with secure login
+  * Deploye a post gress Database with secure login
   * Deploy a [SD4H DRS](https://ga4gh.github.io/data-repository-service-schemas/) with [passport and visas](https://github.com/ga4gh-duri/ga4gh-duri.github.io/blob/master/researcher_ids/ga4gh_passport_v1.md)